An intercomparison of generative machine learning methods for downscaling precipitation at fine spatial scales: Methodology

 As previously discussed in \citet{rampal2025reliable}, the GAN is trained to predict residuals rather than absolute precipitation values.
 Following the WGAN with gradient penalty (WGAN-GP) framework \citep{gulrajani_improved_2017}, a gradient penalty term is applied during training to enforce Lipschitz continuity of the critic (discriminator).
 This gradient penalty ($(\lVert \nabla_{\hat{\mathbf r}_\text{lerp}}\,D_\theta(\hat{\mathbf r}_\text{lerp}) \rVert_2-1)^2$) is computed on interpolated samples that combine real and generated residuals ($\hat{\mathbf{r}}_\text{lerp}$), where $\alpha$ is randomly sampled from a uniform distribution.
 Here, $D_{\theta}$ denotes the critic and $\gamma$ is the penalty coefficient.
 The generator loss consists of three components as outlined in \citet{rampal2025reliable}: the adversarial loss (critic score), a mean squared error term to ensure fidelity to the deterministic baseline, and a maximum-intensity loss to preserve extreme precipitation events.

-The GAN model was trained on the ACCESS-CM2 dataset for 200 epochs, using the hyperparameters described in \citet{rampal2025reliable}.
+The GAN models were trained for 200 epochs, using the hyperparameters described in \citet{rampal2025reliable}.
 Specifically, we use the Adam optimizer \citep{kingma2014adam} with a learning rate of 0.00015 and momentum $\beta_1=0.5,\beta_2=0.9$.
 The discriminator learning rate is fixed while the deterministic U-net and generator learning rate decay by 0.995 every 1000 steps.
 The discriminator is trained for three steps for each generator training step with a gradient penalty ($\gamma$) weight of 10.
 The generator loss has an adversarial loss weight of 0.01 and an intensity constraint weight of 1.